afzambrano/afzambrano.github.io/_pages/about.md

 News
 ======
-- **October 2025**I recently attended the International Conference on Quantitative Ethnography, where our team published multiple articles investigating the use of large language models to code interviews and movement, and analyze how motivational features impact how students feel and interact with educational games.
+- **October 2025 -** I recently attended the International Conference on Quantitative Ethnography, where our team published multiple articles investigating the use of large language models to code interviews and movement, and analyze how motivational features impact how students feel and interact with educational games.

 Want to discuss research ideas?
 ------